La Poesía – A Great Place to Read, Drink and Relax

 Allow me to introduce Juan Carlos Balvidares, the "Caminante Argentino", who's been around the world, sharing his music beyond the borders of his native land.
 We met him in front of the Recoleta Cemetery, where he was performing.
 Finding out that I'm from Germany, he told me that he's been there and also walked across the rest of the world, making money by playing his original songs on the streets.
 Usually, you can find him in front of the cemetery, but on Sundays you might run into him at the Antique Market in San Telmo.
 Visit his site to hear some of his music.
 And if you run into him on the streets, strike up a conversation!
 He's more than happy to share his stories.

-One of San Telmo's most popular spots is Italian restaurant Amici Miei, where tourists and locals congregate in equal numbers to enjoy handmade pasta and a balcony view over Plaza Dorrego.
-We recently got to meet its owner and top chef, Sebastián Rivas.
+One of San Telmo's most popular spots is Italian restaurant Amici Miei, where tourists and locals congregate in equal numbers.

 One of the best parts of moving to a new city is deciding upon your favorite new bar, the place you plan on haunting with a disturbingly constant presence.
 Buenos Aires has assisted newcomers on this all-important quest by honoring 60 bars and cafés with the distinction of Bar Notable.